 NOTE: Other portions of information here were Sourced from: The Big Payne Book, by John C. Payne with assistance from Toney L. Payne and Gale Payne Nagy, 2007 in Chattanooga, TN; Published 2007 and includes an extensive list of sources.

 NOTE: Many early facts that W.S.
 Myers noted about Lawrence Winkler seem to be untrue (A sentiment shared in The Big Payne Book by John C. Payne).
 He states Lawrence was originally born along the Rhine River in Prussia (Germany), however evidence contradicts this (see update below).
 He also mentioned that Fannie was from NJ and they were married there.
 No proof has been found of this either.
 Lawrence was living in NC at the time based on 1800 census records (Fanny too)1 and all evidence says Fanny was from Virginia.
+Information about siblings that traveled with Lawrence seems omitted as Jacob Brackbiel traveled with Lawrence, not ahead of him as they purchased their land at the same time.
 However, the majority of the information he relays about Lawrence and Fannie after their marriage matches up with recovered documents.

 As often as old family stories go, it is more likely the stories got crossed and over time became attributed to Lawrence himself instead of his ancestors.
 My personal belief (one also echoed in The Big Payne Book) is that Lawrence was born in New Jersey and moved to North Carolina at a young age.
 The New Jersey marriage is probably for Lawrence's parents (it has been fairly well documented that Lydia Colver married a Winkler in New Jersey) and his father was born along the Rhine river in Prussia.